omkarsawant99/MCRL_dynamixel/README.md

 ### Robot Models

 This folder should have robot models defined in URDF

+### Utils
+Here you can add functions to deploy your controller on a real robot.
+`dynamixel_utils.py` - This file contains functions to deploy controller on robot using dynamixel motors

 ## Dependencies
 The repo has the following dependencies